SVG-Edit/svgedit/README.md

           (`node_modules/svgedit` if you installed via npm) and the root repository directory if you cloned the Git repository instead.
           This will install the build tools for SVG-edit.
-        1. Run `npm run build-config` within the svgedit directory mentioned in the step above.
+        1. Run `npm run build-by-config` within the svgedit directory mentioned in the step above.
             1. This will rebuild `svgedit-config-iife.js` (applying Babel to allow it to work on older browsers and applying Rollup to build